Dictyoptera

 Dictyoptera (from Greek δίκτυον diktyon "net" and πτερόν pteron "wing") is an insect superorder that includes two extant orders of polyneopterous insects: the order Blattodea (termites and cockroaches together) and the order Mantodea (mantises).
-While all modern Dictyoptera have short ovipositors, the oldest fossils of Dictyoptera have long ovipositors, much like members of the Orthoptera.
+All modern Dictyoptera have short ovipositors and typically lay oothecae.
+The oldest fossils of Dictyoptera from the Late Carboniferous, referred to as "roachoids" have long ovipositors and did not lay oothecae.
+The oldest modern oothecae-laying dictyopterans date to the Late Triassic.

 Classification and phylogeny

 The use of the term Dictyoptera has changed over the years, and while largely out of use for much of the last century, it is becoming more widely used.
 It has usually been considered a superorder, with Isoptera, Blattodea and Mantodea being its three orders.
 In some classifications, however, Dictyoptera is shifted to order status and in others the order Isoptera has been subsumed under Blattodea while retaining Dictyoptera as a superorder.
 Regardless, in all classifications the constituent groups are the same, just treated at different rank.
 Termites and cockroaches are very closely related, with ecological and molecular data pointing to a relationship with the cockroach genus Cryptocercus.